Soberek/edureport-app/README.md

 ## Features

-- Feature 1
+- Ability to load data from Excel
-- Feature 2
+- Preview of the generated report within the application
-- Feature 3
+- Option to save the report to an Excel file

 ## Previews: